 4. Experience Nature at the Blair Drummond Safari and Adventure Park

 Praised as the “wildest day out in Scotland”, admission to the Blair Drummond Safari and Adventure Park offers wild animal reserves, an adventure playground, a boat trip around Chimp Island, a pets farm, lemur land, a flying fox attraction, a Giant Astraglide, sea lion shows, a birds of prey centre and display, and pedal boats.
+Remember, the park closes for winter on 30 October 2017 and reopens 17 March 2018.

 5. Discover Dunblane Walks